Who is Kay?

 She/ Her/ They/ Them

-Hola, my name is Kaleigh Mancha- Roberson, but you can call me Kay.
+Hola, my name is Kaleigh Mancha, but you can call me Kay.
 I identify as a queer Latina w/ indigenous & Sicilian roots.
-I live in Las Vegas, NV which is located on the land of the NuWu- Southern Paiute People .
+I serve Las Vegas, NV community which is the land of the NuWu- Southern Paiute People .